andrew-paterson/npm-git-utils/docs/update-consuming-packages.md

       push: true, // Optional, default = false.
 If true, the repo will be pushed to origin.
 Forces the commit option to true if true.
       releaseType: 'minor', // Optional, default = 'patch', can be 'minor' or 'major' as well. defines how the version is bumped in the consuming package.json file.
       logColour: 'green', // Optional, default = 'cyan'.
 Colour of the console log messages relating to the NPM dependency.
+      customEditsFunc: async function updateDepsTest( packageConfig, dependentPackage, dependentPackageVersion) {} // Optional.
+Must be an async function, which runs after the consuming package's package.json file has been updates, but before the consuming package is committed.
     },
     {
       localRepoPath: './consuming-project-2',